slupjs/slup/packages/Buttons/README.md

 ```

 #### Property: 'secondary'
-This property **CANNOT** be applied to the FlatButton and it will set the background to the 'secondary' color of the theme
+**NOTE: this property CANNOT be applied to the FlatButton**

+It will set the background to the 'secondary' color of the theme
 ```html
 <RaisedButton secondary>Button</RaisedButton>
 <Fab secondary />
 ```

 #### Property: 'primary'
-This property can be applied **only** to the FlatButton and it will set the color to the 'primary' color of the theme
+**NOTE: this property can be applied only to the FlatButton**

+It will set the color to the 'primary' color of the theme
 ```html
 <FlatButton primary>Button</FlatButton>
 ```

 #### Property: 'mini'
-This property can be applied **only** to the Fab and it will reduce its size
+**NOTE: this property can be applied only to the Fab**

+It will reduce its size
 ```html
 <Fab mini />
 ```